2020–2021 Xi Jinping Administration reform spree

 In 2020, the Chinese Communist Party (CCP) and various Chinese regulatory bodies, under CCP General Secretary Xi Jinping, began a regulatory spree, strengthening regulations, issuing fines, and introducing or modifying laws.
 Though mostly targeted at disrupting the growth of "monopolistic" technology companies, the government also introduced other reforms with implications for large swathes of the economy and life in China.
 Actions taken included the implementation of restrictions on for-profit tutoring and education companies, the refinement of existing rules for limits on minors playing online video games, and the introduction of new antitrust rules.

 Background and origins

 Historical background

-China's government is nominally communist, but reforms under Chinese leader Deng Xiaoping in the 1980s relaxed government control of some portions of the economy, allowing for the emergence of private industry.
-China maintains state-controlled companies, such as China Mobile, and the economy, referred to as a "socialist market economy", operates with a high degree of state control when compared to the economies of many western nations.
+Economic reforms under Chinese leader Deng Xiaoping in the 1980s relaxed government control of some portions of the economy, allowing for the emergence of private industry.
+China maintains numerous state-owned enterprises and the economy, referred to as a socialist market economy, operates with a high degree of state control.

 Recent events and context

 Relations between China and the United States became strained during the Trump administration and tensions remain high during the Biden administration over disputes such as the sovereignty of Taiwan.
 An ongoing trade war between the two countries has negatively impacted both economies.
 This has led to speculation that the two countries will consciously "decouple" their economies.

 China has a rapidly aging population.
 The nation also has a declining birth rate, attributed to the costs associated with raising children.